vuex-asr/vuex-asr/README.md

 <message-component asr-bind-state="message"/>
 ```

-If you have your state item in a `namespace`:
+If you have your state item in a `namespace` you could bind it like this:

 ```vue
 <message-component asr-bind-state="User/Settings/message"/>
 ```

-If you have to map your state item to match components naming-convention you could use the alias keyword `AS`:
+If you have to `alias` your state item to match components name convention:

 ```vue
 <message-component asr-bind-state="User/Settings/notifyMessage AS message"/>